kupix/hevcasm/README.md

 Click "Configure" and select your version of Visual Studio - be sure to select a "Win64" generator - and click Finish.
 Click "Generate" to create Visual Studio project and solution files that can be opened in your IDE.

+## API

+The following files form the project's API:
+* [hevcasm.h](src/lib/hevcasm.h) CPU capabilities flags and detection, library self-test function

 ## Just-in-Time assembler

-HEVCasm uses a just-in-time assembler.
+HEVCasm uses just-in-time assembler [Xbyak](https://github.com/herumi/xbyak), .
 This means that the executable code is assembled at runtime, just before it runs.
 JIT assembly has the following advantages:

 * All sorts of interesting optimisations and adaptations are possible.
 For example, video-stream-specific parameters could be embedded in the code and code could be tuned for a specific machine's measured characteristics.
 * No special tool (assembler) is needed to build the project.
 That means one less dependency to find, version and install.